-The Army Parachute Association works to the exceptionally high safety standards of the British Army as well as those of the British Parachute Association.
+The Army Parachute Association works to the exceptionally high safety standards of the British Army as well as those of British Skydiving (Our governing body).
 Our facilities cater for the tandem student and also their supporters and have a spectator area very close to the tandem landing area.

 We are in central Wiltshire, approximately 11 miles west of Salisbury.
 Click Here to find out more.
 There is ample free parking at the Army Parachute Association.